 We have recovered millions more for our clients in P.G County since these verdicts.

+As of the 2020 census, PG County had a population of 967,000.
 Demographically, this region is quite ethnically diverse.
-For people self-identifying as belonging to a single race, 2010 census results show the following breakdown:
+For people self-identifying as belonging to a single race, 2020 census results show the following breakdown:

 The American Community Survey data shows the highest levels of educational achievement for Prince George’s County residents over 25 years old: